rocher/mold/docs/reference-guide.md

    README_World.md
 ```

-Undefined variables in a filename always issue a warning; no optional
-substitution here.
-Substitution in filenames is enabled by default, but can
+Substitution in filenames is enabled by default, but can be disabled.
-be disabled.

 !!! danger "Warning"